What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

-Compared to polysaccharide vaccines, conjugate vaccines are a big step ahead in term of the strength of the immune response they generate and duration of protection.
+Compared to polysaccharide vaccines, conjugate vaccines are a big step ahead in term of the strength of the immune response they generate and of the duration of protection.

 Recombinant vaccines involve the selection of one or several antigens from the pathogen.

-The gene(s)coding for this(ese) antigen(s) are then inserted into a vector, generally a virus.
-There are 2 possibilities:
+The gene(s) coding for this(ese) antigen(s) are then inserted into a vector, generally a virus.
+There are 2 options:

 This is advanced technology.
-The challenge is to select the antigens that elicit a strong immune response and are very specific to the bacteria/virus they come from.
+The challenge is to select the antigens that elicit a strong immune response and are very specific to the bacterium/virus they come from.

-Although recombinant vaccines can also trigger T-cells immune response, they need strong adjuvants and multiple injections to ensure a good protection.
+Although recombinant vaccines can also trigger T-cells immune response, they need strong adjuvants and multiple injections to ensure an adequate level of protection.

 Routes and sites of administration

 This is why vaccines are always administered in the peripheral regions of the organism: close to the skin, to the mucous membranes or in the peripheral muscles.
-Far from the large arteries, the inflammation lasts longer there and the immune system has got time to build a stronger response.
+Far away from large blood vessels which would dilute too quickly the antigens the vaccine brought in.

-This is the most frequent and easier way to administer a vaccine.
+This is the most frequent and the easiest way to inject a vaccine.
 The vaccine is injected in muscular tissues.
-All IM vaccines include an adjuvant.

 The injection site is located just under the skin.